htmfilho/htmfilho.github.io/_posts/2013/2013-04-17-great-experience-at-frankfurt-airport-and-with-lufthansa.md

 Having said that, I devote this post to send a big thanks to <a href="http://www.frankfurt-airport.com/" target="_blank">Frankfurt Airport</a> and to <a href="http://www.lufthansa.com/" target="_blank">Lufthansa Airlines</a>.
 I don’t know how these companies are evaluated by their customers in general.
 Perhaps, we were simply lucky, but what has happened and the way we were treated are worth spreading.

-We arrived at Frankfurt Airport in an <a href="https://www.united.com/" target="_blank">United Airlines</a> flight coming from the US (I have nothing to say about this company btw :-/).
+We arrived at Frankfurt Airport in an [United Airlines](https://www.united.com/) flight coming from the US (I have nothing to say about this company btw :-/).
 We were three: My wife, my one year old boy and I. The airport is enormous, but it couldn’t be easier to get directions inside.
 We experienced good accessibility carrying our baby’s stroller, with a negligible delay in comparison to other ways.

 ![file.gif](/images/posts/file.gif)